Rails 8 Features That Matter for Production Apps

 What’s Next?

-In my next post, I’ll dive deeper into Hotwire and Turbo patterns for building reactive interfaces without JavaScript frameworks—perfect for those complex FinTech dashboards we all need to build.
+In the next post, we’ll dive deeper into Hotwire and Turbo patterns for building reactive interfaces without JavaScript frameworks - perfect for complex dashboards and real-time interfaces.